 For example, a Filter expression like

-annotation.PetType="puppy" will show me only the traces that have the annotations with PetType=puppy.
+annotation.PetType="bunny" will show me the traces that have the annotations of PetType=bunny.

-XRay can also show details about the AWS service being used in the trace.
-For example, select
+X-Ray can also show details about the AWS service being used in the trace.